Grand Isle County, Vermont: Geography

 According to the U.S. Census Bureau, the county has a total area of 195 sqmi, of which 82 sqmi is land and 113 sqmi (58%) is water.
 It has the highest proportion of water coverage of any county in the state.
 It is the smallest county in Vermont by area, and the second-smallest by population (only Essex County has fewer people).
 Four of its five towns (North Hero, South Hero, Grand Isle and Isle La Motte) are situated entirely on islands in Lake Champlain, while Alburgh is on a peninsula (an exclave known as the Alburgh Tongue) extending south into the lake from Quebec.
 The highest elevation in the county is only 279 feet, on the west side of South Hero.
 The lake shoreline elevation is generally 99' above sea level.

+There are three main inhabited islands, one inhabited peninsula, and many smaller uninhabited islands in Grand Isle County.
+Alburgh is the physically largest landmass of Grand Isle County, and it lies on a peninsula that borders Quebec to the north.
+Isle La Motte, North Hero Island, and Grand Island are the three inhabited islands.
+Grand Isle County does not share any land borders with the Contiguous United States, however there are three roadway bridges that connect Grand Isle County with the mainland United States with two bridges connecting to Vermont and one to New York State at Rouses Point, New York.